thomasnguyen244/job-board/README.md

 Before we can start fetching and displaying job listings, we need to define the data model that will store our job data in Directus.

-Log in to your Directus app and navigate to Settings > Data Model.
-Click the + icon to create a new collection called “jobs”.
+Log in to your [Directus](https://directus.io/) app and navigate to Settings > Data Model.
+Click the + icon to create a new collection called "jobs".

 Add the following fields and save: